-How do I get rid of dust from inside my garage?
+How do I remove dust from my garage?

-If your garage is suffering from an invasion of dust and it’s damaging the items you store there, try the following techniques to help deal with the problem:
+If your garage is suffering from a dust layer or two, and it’s affecting the items you store in there, the following techniques could help deal with the problem:

-Inspect the concrete in your garage and, paying close attention to the walls and floor, remove any powdery white marks you can see as these are likely to have been caused by efflorescence.
-The next step is to wipe down all the surfaces to remove any dust which has settled.
-A top tip is to use a microfibre dust cloth to help trap and control the dust, rather than a broom or vacuum cleaner which will just push it around.
+Inspect the concrete in your garage and, paying close attention to the walls and floor, remove any powdery white marks you can see.
+Then, using a microfibre dust cloth, wipe down all the surfaces to remove any dust which has settled.
+Avoid using a broom or vacuum cleaner as these will simply push the dust around.

 To stop your concrete producing excess dust, make sure you seal every concrete surface in your garage using a penetrating concrete sealer.
-When using the sealer, make sure you apply it directly into the concrete as it will not work correctly if used elsewhere.
+When using the sealer, apply it directly into the concrete as it will not work correctly if it’s used elsewhere.